Nic-Wallace/killer-cats/README.md

     - Enable the user to add a name for their character which will be used throughout the game.
 - Level Art
     - Include unique art at the top of the screen for each level.
+- Go Back
+    - Add a third option in each level that allows the user to return to the previous level.

 ## Tools & Technologies Used